giraone/testdata-generator/README.md

 performance in database queries.
 And having realistic names can help also in doing demos.

 If your are in this situation, this library can help.
 It generates names from weighted datafiles.
-Such a file looks like this:
+Such a file, looks like this:

 ```
 Mary,25000